bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21.0-new-release.md

 Aaron van Wirdum: 00:17:04

 yeah this was kind of why segwit worked to solve malleability because previously the transaction before segwit the transaction had all the transaction details how many bitcoins are involved where they going plus the signature and this was all hashed and this hash was a transaction ID.
 However, it turned out that slightly different signatures could all be valid and therefore a signature could be changed in flight for example you send a transaction to the network someone on that network slightly changes the signature the transaction is still valid but all of a sudden the transaction ID changed because the hash changed because the signature changed.
 So to solve that, this was a problem for things like Lightning.
 So to solve this, SegWit separated the transaction details from the signature and the transaction details were still hashed to create the transaction ID and the signature was put in a separate part of a block, a segwit part of the block, and therefore malleability was solved.

-Sjors Provost: 00:18:15

-That's right.

 Aaron van Wirdum: 00:18:16